age-bijkaart/js-from-scratch/README.md

 # js-from-scratch

-A big help to understand many javascript quirks it to quickly see how its interpreter is single-threaded with a main loop processing events, see [here](https://developer.mozilla.org/en/docs/Web/JavaScript/EventLoop).
+A big help to understand many javascript quirks it to understand how its interpreter is single-threaded with a main loop processing events, see [here](https://developer.mozilla.org/en/docs/Web/JavaScript/EventLoop).

-See [Install](./Install) for a Makefile that installs a javscript environment that lets you develop web applications, both front and back end.
+See [Install](./Install) for a Makefile that installs a javascript environment that lets you develop web applications, both front and back end.

 This is actually an experiment to see how far I can get with just bash, the venerable [make](https://www.gnu.org/software/make/manual/make.html) for handling dependencies, and